SaimonL/vsc-rspec/README.md

 * `rspec-it_behaves_like` : it_behaves_like shared examples
 * `rspec-it-inline` : One liner it that uses subject

-### Let declares

-* `rspec-let` : Let declaration
-* `rspec-let-instance-double` : Let declaration of instance double
-* `rspec-let-class-double` : Let declaration of class double
-* `rspec-let-job-peform` : Let declaration that triggers the ActiveJob
-* `rspec-let-module` : Let you test methods in module by calling them directly

 ### File Fixture

 * `rspec-fixture` : Declared a file fixture